 Who doesn’t love a big, chocolate chip cookie?
 National Cookie Day is a day for all cookie lovers to rejoice in their shared love for the timeless treat.
-Encourage recipe sharing or invite people into the shop for delicious treats on the house!
+Encourage recipe sharing to increase engagement or invite people into the shop for delicious treats on the house!

 Pearl Harbor Day – December 7th

-Take a moment out of the consumer driven month of December to acknowledge those who paid the ultimate sacrifice in service to our country.
-It’s always well received to hold promotions for service members on days like today – they deserve it.
+Take a moment out of the consumer-driven month of December to acknowledge those who paid the ultimate sacrifice in service to our country.
+It’s always well-received to create deals and offers for service members on days like today—they deserve it.
 You could also organize a drive putting care packages together for soldiers overseas commencing on December 7th.

 National Gingerbread House Day – December 12th

 Host a contest amongst your staff to see who can create the most impressive gingerbread house!
 Ask your Facebook followers to vote on their favorite and highlight the lucky winner by the end of the day.
 This is a great way to engage with your followers and connect with your audience.